trellistk/trellis-sls-ssr-starter-V1/README.md

-# Nouri Serverless Application <!-- omit in toc -->
+# Trellis Serverless Quickstart <!-- omit in toc -->

-This project is to help us to manage family and delivery data.
+This project is to help get a starter Serverless Framework Server Side Rendering Application started quickly.

 ## Table of Contents <!-- omit in toc -->